microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     }, []);
     ```

 1. Locate the following JSX code.
 It uses the `CallComposite` symbol you saw imported to render the user interface used to make an audio/video call from the React app into a Teams meeting.
-The `callAdapter` you explored earlier is passed to its `adapter` property.
+The `callAdapter` you explored earlier is passed to its `adapter` property to provide the required arguments.

     ```jsx
     if (callAdapter) {